 "Avatar" continues to lead China box office chart

-BEIJING, March 21 (Xinhua) -- Re-released sci-fi blockbuster "Avatar" continued to dominate the Chinese mainland box office chart on Saturday, according to the China Movie Data Information Network.
+BEIJING, March 24 (Xinhua) -- Re-released sci-fi blockbuster "Avatar" continued its dominance of the Chinese mainland box office chart on Tuesday, figures from the China Movie Data Information Network showed Wednesday.

-Directed by James Cameron, the Oscar-winning film was renowned for its breathtaking visual effects.
-It generated a daily box office of 41.5 million yuan (about 6.37 million U.S. dollars) on its ninth day of re-release in China.
+Directed by James Cameron, the Oscar-winning film was renowned for its fascinating visual effects.
+It generated a daily box office of more than 7 million yuan (about 1.1 million U.S. dollars) on its 12th day of re-release in China.

-Domestic comedy "Hi, Mom" came in second, with another 19.5 million yuan added to its total box office of over 5.3 billion yuan.
+Acclaimed domestic comedy "Hi, Mom" came in second, finishing the day with a revenue of 4.78 million yuan.
+Currently the second-highest-grossing film of all time in China, it has pocketed nearly 5.34 billion yuan at the box office in 40 days.

-In the third place was comedy-drama "Endgame," finishing the day with about 10.6 million yuan.
-It was followed by "Overall Planning," with a daily earning of 7.1 million yuan.
+In third and fourth places were comedy-drama "Endgame" and crime thriller "21 Bridges," with daily earnings of about 3.63 million yuan and 1.95 million yuan, respectively.

 Photos